Leeds prison visiting information

 In conjunction with the Visitors Centre we also provide a number of family focused, visits based around special themes such as Christmas, Easter and EID which are advertised separately from the normal visits information.

-Leeds Visitors Centre has recently been refurbished and now offers a variety of activities and services for all visitors, prison staff and the local community.
-We also mirror the activities and services inside the prison for prisoners to access.
+Leeds Visitors Centre offers a variety of activities and services for all visitors, prison staff and the local community.
 We offer:

 - Information, Advice & Support

 - Quiet rooms for confidentiality should you need to talk

 - A play area

 - Disabled access and facilities